unchartedsoftware/xdata-salt-tiling/README.md

 These operations are then made into a pipe and run.

 ### Current Jobs
-Responsible for running operations in `src/main/scala/software/uncharted/xdata/ops/`:
+Responsible for running operations in `src/main/scala/software/uncharted/xdata/ops/`.
+Below are the Job names and the operations they run:
 - `TopicModellingJob`
-  - Operation:
   - `TopicModelling`
 - `TopicModellingParallelJob`
-  - Operation:
   - `TopicModellingParallel`
 - `XYTimeHeatmapJob`
-  - Operation:
  - `salt/MercatorTimeHeatmap`, or
  - `salt/CartesianTimeHeatmap`
 - `XYTimeTopicsJob`
-  - Operation:
   - `salt/MercatorTimeTopics`, or
   - `salt/CartesianTimeTopics`